Shraddha-2207/Reddit-Sentiment-Analysis/README.md

 ## 🌟 Future Enhancements

+### 🚨 **Real-time Alerts and Notifications:**
+- **Anomaly Detection:**
+  Implement real-time anomaly detection to trigger alerts when unusual sentiment trends are detected in specific subreddits, enabling quicker response to emerging issues.

+- **Sentiment-Based Notifications:**
+  Develop a notification system that sends alerts or emails when certain sentiment thresholds are crossed (e.g., a sudden spike in negative sentiment).

 ### 🔍 **Advanced Sentiment Analysis Techniques:**
 - **Deep Learning Models:**
   Integrate more advanced sentiment analysis models such as BERT or GPT-based models to improve the accuracy of sentiment classification.